Manvi007/PowerBiReports/README.md

 38) Compare Pizza Express pizza calories using pie and doughnut charts. - Menu
 39) Show a chart comparing films when you click on each genre in a tree map. - Films
 40) Compare the heights of skyscrapers by country and city, and create a KPI. - Big Beasts
-41) Compare skills test results using a waterfall chart with breakdown.
+41) Compare skills test results using a waterfall chart with breakdown. - Waterfall Report
 42) Analyse 2018 crime figures for the Manchester area using various visuals.
 43) Create a bubble chart comparing two sets of numbers, and play it over time to show changes.